-The investment objective of the Scheme is to generate capital appreciation along with current income from a combined portfolio of predominantly investing in equity & equity related instruments and balance in debt and money market instruments.
-The Scheme does not guarantee or assure any returns.
-There is no assurance that the investment objective of the Scheme will be achieved.
+The investment objective of the scheme is to capitalize on the potential upside of equities while attempting to limit the downside by dynamically managing the portfolio through investment in equity & equity related instruments and active use of debt, money market instruments and derivatives.

+However, there is no assurance or guarantee that the investment objective of the scheme will be realized.